Laboratory

 np.ndarray

-Set the order of polynomial generator for PRBS mode.
+Set the order of polynomial generator for PRBS patt_type.

 - Parameters: